autophagy/aerende/README.rst

   pip install -r requirements.txt

-In the `doc` folder, there is a Makefile to build the documentation.
+In the `seonu` folder, there is a Makefile to build the documentation.
 For example, to build the HTML documentation::

-  cd doc
+  cd seonu
   make html

 The documentation is automatically built and deployed on `ReadTheDocs`_.